Skip to main content

 , whose contact details can be found in your department's Subject Guide.

-We always look for online access to reading list materials first.
-When you select 'Request a review' from the 'edit' menu above the reading list, the Library is alerted to all new materials you have added.
-For all new books we always check for an eBook first and only buy a print copy if no online access can be sourced.
+When you select 'Request a review' from the 'edit' menu above the reading list, the Library is alerted to all new materials you have added to your list.
+For all new books we always check for an ebook first and only buy a print copy if no online access can be sourced.
 If you have marked any of the new books as 'essential' (either by changing the designation under 'no importance set' or in an entry in the 'Note to the Library' box) we will alert you by email if online access cannot be sourced.

 When you make any changes to a reading list, the revisions are stored in a separate ‘draft’ copy and only you can see them.
 When you select the ‘publish’ option the changes are visible to students.
 Selecting ‘Request a review’ from the ‘edit’ alerts the Library to the changes so we can check whether any purchases will be necessary.
 Both steps are needed to achieve the respective outcomes.